Saturday, January 21, 2012

 1922: Ray Anthony ("Peter Gunn" from 1959) was born in Bentleyville, Pennsylvania.

-1924: Lee Pockriss, songwriter who penned three of the great songs early in the Rock Era--"Itsy Bitsy Teenie Weenie Yellow Polkadot Bikini" for Bryan Hyland, "Catch a Falling Star" for Perry Como and "Johnny Angel" for Shelley Fabares and many others, was born in Brooklyn, New York;died November 14, 2011 of a long illness at his home in Connecticut.
+1924: Lee Pockriss, songwriter who penned three of the great songs early in the Rock Era--"Itsy Bitsy Teenie Weenie Yellow Polkadot Bikini" for Bryan Hyland, "Catch A Falling Star" for Perry Como and "Johnny Angel" for Shelley Fabares, as well as many more songs, was born in Brooklyn, New York; died November 14, 2011 of a long illness at his home in Bridgewater, Connecticut.

 1931: Earl Grant ("The End" from 1958) was born in Idabel, Oklahoma; died June 10, 1970 in a car accident in Lordsburg, New Mexico.

-1933: Ron Townson of the 5th Dimension was born in St. Louis, Missouri; died in Las Vegas, Nevada on August 3, 2001 of renal failure after a four-year battle with kidney disease.
+1933: Ron Townson of the 5th Dimension was born in St. Louis, Missouri; died in Las Vegas, Nevada on August 2, 2001 of renal failure after a four-year battle with kidney disease.
+(Note: some websites report he died on August 3, but it was Thursday, August 2, according to 'The New York Times' and 'Billboard'.)

-1945: Eric Stewart, guitars, keyboards and vocals for the Mindbenders ("Groovy Kind of Love" from 1966) and 10 c.c., was born in Droylsden, England.
+1945: Eric Stewart, guitars, keyboards and vocals for the Mindbenders ("Groovy Kind Of Love" from 1966) and 10 c.c., was born in Droylsden, Lancashire, England.

 1946: Jimmy Chambers of Londonbeat ("I've Been Thinking About You" from 1990) was born in Trinidad.

-1952: Paul Stanley, guitarist for Kiss, was born in Manhattan, New York.
+1952: Paul Stanley (real name: Stanley Eisen), guitarist for Kiss, was born in Manhattan, New York.

-1958: Ian Hill, founding member and bassist for Judas Priest, was born in Yew Tree Estate, West Bromwich, England.
+1958: Ian Hill, founding member and bassist for Judas Priest, was born in West Bromwich, England.

-1971: Gary Barlow, songwriter and pianist for Take That ("Back for Good" from 1995), solo artist ("Forever Love" from 1996), who has written songs for Donny Osmond, Charlotte Church and others, was born in Frodsham, Cheshire, England.
+1971: Gary Barlow, songwriter and pianist for Take That ("Back For Good" from 1995), solo artist ("Forever Love" from 1996), who has written songs for Donny Osmond, Charlotte Church and others, was born in Frodsham, Cheshire, England.
+(Note: some websites claim Barlow was born in Frosham; that is a misspelling; there is no such town in England as Frosham.)

 1979: Rob Bourdon, drummer of Linkin Park, was born in Calabasas, California.

-1981: Nathan Connolly of Snow Patrol, was born in Belfast, Northern Ireland.
+1981: Nathan Connolly, guitarist of Snow Patrol, was born in Belfast, Northern Ireland.

 Thursday, January 19, 2012